 - digestive issues

-- increased incidence and intensity of hot flashes
+- increase in amount and intensity of hot flashes

 - increased anxiety

-There is little definitive scientific research on the benefits and safety of placentophagia.
-Many of the studies that do exist are dated or focus on the practice of placentophagia among non-human mammals.
+There’s little definitive scientific research on the benefits and safety of placentophagia.
+Many of the studies that do exist are dated or focus on the practice of placentophagia among nonhuman mammals.

-If you decide to eat your placenta, there are some things you should consider to help make the process as safe as possible.
+If you decide to eat your placenta, there are some things you should consider to make the process safe.

-- It’s unclear whether or not the placenta loses its potency and nutritional benefits when steamed or boiled.
+It’s unclear whether the placenta loses its potency and nutritional benefits when steamed or boiled.
 Keep this in mind as you consider preparation methods.

-- If you start to feel sick or have negative side effects, stop eating the placenta immediately and contact your doctor.
+And be sure you understand potential side effects.
+If you start to feel sick or have negative side effects, stop eating the placenta and immediately call your doctor.